tssdantas/fast-model-context-protocol/README.md

 ```

 ## Running with Gemini CLI
-Gemini CLI is a command-line AI workflow tool that leverages the Gemini LLM model to respond to user queries.
+The Gemini CLI is a command‑line AI workflow tool that uses the Gemini LLM model to respond to your prompts.
+*Gemini will automatically detect and start the MCP server in the project directory*.

 1. Install Gemini CLI from [this](https://github.com/google-gemini/gemini-cli) repository or with NPM:
 ```bash